ByHelyo/taby/README.md

 `Taby` is a simple, lightweight tab switcher extension designed to optimize your browsing experience.
 Taby offers users an efficient way to navigate between tabs.

-`Taby` provides an intuitive search menu that lets you quickly switch to other open tabs using only the keyboard.
+`Taby` offers an intuitive command search palette, enabling swift switching to other open tabs simply by typing on the keyboard

 ### Supports: